top of page

 B(is all amazement): Sunburn me! - he must have followed your verde' crumbs all the way to the palazzo!

-H: You have it my Lord - now, with your help Mr. Shelley, we must lead him down what remains of the marble stairs if we are to save him from slaughter by the Austrians
+H: You have it, my Lord! - now, with your help Mr. Shelley, we must lead him down what remains of the marble stairs if we are to save him from slaughter by the Austrians

 The elephant placidly follows, curling his trunk around Shelley's arm - B is much moved